IMPORTANT PROBATE TERMS TO KNOW

 An exception to probate exists for those who place their estates in a living trust before they die, in which case courtroom proceedings can be avoided.

-If you’re just starting out on estate planning or even if you already have a plan in place, contact me at The Law Office of Gregory L. Williams.
+If you’re just starting out on estate planning or even if you already have a plan in place, contact me.
 Each person’s situation is unique.
 I will meet with you, discuss your needs and desires for the future, and help you craft a solid estate plan to care for your loved ones.
 If you already have a will or trust established, I can review that and make sure everything is in order and it will accomplish all of your goals for you and your loved ones.

-The Law Office of Gregory L. Williams proudly serves clients in and around Columbus, Ohio, and throughout Central Ohio.
+I proudly serve clients in and around Columbus, Ohio, and throughout Central Ohio.

 Glossary of Probate Terms